KolyaZakharov/Restaurant-Kitchen-Service/README.md

   (SECRET_KEY - It's a django secret key used for hashing etc.)
 - python manage.py migrate
-- Use the following command to load prepared data from fixture to test and debug your code:

 ---
 ## For login
 **Login:** `admin`